 Tables and Chairs: Standard 2-top, 4-top, and 6-top tables with adjustable configurations for larger parties.
 Mind that table shapes matter a lot.
 Round tables foster conversation while rectangular tables optimize space.

-Booths and banquets are space-efficient options that define traffic patterns and are popular for comfort and privacy.
-Banquettes (built-in seating along walls) maximize seating in limited space while creating a distinctive design element.
+Booths and banquets are space-efficient seating options that naturally guide traffic flow and appeal to guests who prioritize comfort and privacy.
+Banquettes, with built-in seating along walls, maximize seating in limited space while creating a distinctive design element.

 Bar and Communal Seating: Bar seating attracts solo diners and creates energy, while communal tables accommodate larger groups or combine smaller parties to maximize seating capacity.